9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ## Exercises

-1. Write a parser for \"plain\" PGM files.
+1. Write a parser for "plain" PGM files.

-2. In our description of \"raw\" PGM files, we omitted a small detail.
+2. In our description of "raw" PGM files, we omitted a small detail.
-    If the \"maximum grey\" value in the header is less than 256, each pixel is represented by a single byte.
+    If the "maximum grey" value in the header is less than 256, each pixel is represented by a single byte.
 However, it can range up to 65535, in which case each pixel will be represented by two bytes, in big endian order (most significant byte first).